Star Wars Hyperspace Mountain: Space Mountain: Mission 2 (2005–2017)

-In 2005 Space Mountain underwent modifications and was officially renamed Space Mountain: Mission 2 having gotten a complete external repaint the year before.
+In 2005, Space Mountain underwent modifications and was officially renamed Space Mountain: Mission 2 having already received a complete external repaint the year before.
 This journey took riders "beyond the Moon to the very edge of our universe."
 This required numerous aspects of the ride to be changed such as the effects during the ride.
 The smiling moon seen in the original was replaced with a supernova.
 The ending introduced curving neon lights to simulate a vortex.

 Although the track remained unaltered, the trains were launched from the bottom of the cannon.
 Originally, they were launched at the top which was about halfway up the actual incline.
 The Victorian setting and theming was changed as well and received modern futuristic elements.
 The trains received a simple repaint from copper and bronze to silver.
 A new futuristic soundtrack was written by Michael Giacchino (who was also responsible for the SOBATs in the versions at Disneyland and Hong Kong Disneyland) and the Victorian loop in the queue was replaced with radio messages.

 Guests entered the mountain on its side and were ushered into a futuristic and dimly lit corridor featuring photos of several cosmic phenomenon that replaced the former Stellar Way.
 A video could also be seen of a woman telling space travelers all about the mission and the safety restrictions before embarking on their journey.
 They then proceeded into the Victorian lounges of the Baltimore Gun Club which featured plans and drawings of the Columbiad Cannon and the journey to a supernova.
 Afterwards guests would enter the station and then board the trains.

 The trains traveled through the tunnel leading them inside the cannon.
 A countdown was audible and the blast launched the trains beyond the moon.
 Space travellers encountered many outer space objects; such as a comet, planets, and several asteroids.
 Upon reaching the supernova, riders saw it explode and destroy its nearby surroundings.
 Riders began to return to Earth by passing through a field of melting asteroids.
 In order to reach Earth, the trains passed through a "hypergate", a red vortex-like wormhole which represented a shortcut through the universe.
 As in the previous version, the Electro-de-Velocitor slowed down the trains before returning to the station.
 From January–July 2015 the ride was refurbished which included the addition of a single rider queue and an overall enhancement of the effects.
 Mission 2 is expected to return sometime in the future, retaining the new trains from Star Wars: Hyperspace Mountain.